venkamita/Patient-Record-Management/README.md

 ## 🛠️ File Structure

-- `main.c` – Contains the full implementation
+- `hospitalrecord.c` – Contains the full implementation
 - `patient.txt` – Stores all patient records (created automatically if not present)
 - `doctor.txt` – Doctor database used for assigning based on symptoms